 But it is important to note that RMS will always move with caution to insure the safety and well being of our customers.
-For almost 20 years,
+For over 25 years,

 Rocky Mountain Sunscreen has been dedicated to providing the best in sun protection products.
 We will continue to do so, but at a measured pace